nytud/emtsv/docs/installation.md

 ## Clone the repository

+1. Initialize Git LFS: `git lfs install --skip-repo` command should write `Git LFS initialized.`
-Clone together with submodules (it takes about 3 minutes):

-`git lfs clone --depth=1 --recurse-submodules https://github.com/nytud/emtsv`
+2. Clone the repo with submodules and LFS objects (it takes about 3 minutes): `git clone --depth=1 --recurse-submodules https://github.com/nytud/emtsv`

-- _Note:_ please ignore the deprecation warning.
-(This command checks and ensures that `git-lfs` is installed and working.)
-- _Note2:_ If you are sure that `git-lfs` is installed, you can use `git clone` to avoid the warning.
-(This command also works without `git-lfs` installed, but `emtsv` might not work as the model files will not be downloaded.
-See [Troubleshooting](troubleshooting.md) section for details.)
-- _Note3:_ Just use `git clone` if you intend to install large files with `emtsv.download()` or `download_models.py` to download large files directly
-- _Note4:_ Do not clone all history if it is not needed, as you may run into errors e.g. `This repository is over its data quota.` because old LFS entries referring to ppke-nlpg repositories
+- _Note:_ Do not clone all history if it is not needed, as you may run into errors e.g. `This repository is over its data quota.` because old LFS entries referring to ppke-nlpg repositories

 ## Install Python dependencies